dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     again.

 Let _D_ be a `late` and `final` non-local variable declaration named `v` without an initializing expression.
-It is a run-time error, throwing an instance of `LateInitializationError`, to invoke the setter `v=` which is implicitly induced by _D_ if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).
+It is a run-time error, to invoke the setter `v=` which is implicitly induced by _D_ if a value has previously been assigned to `v` (which could be due to an initializing formal or a constructor initializer list, or due to an invocation of the setter).

 Let _D_ be a `late` and `final` local variable declaration named `v`.
-It is a run-time error, throwing an instance of `LateInitializationError`, to assign a value to `v` if a value has previously been assigned to `v`.
+It is a run-time error, to assign a value to `v` if a value has previously been assigned to `v`.

 Note that this includes the implicit initializing writes induced by evaluating the initializer during a read.
-Hence, the following program terminates with a `LateInitializationError` exception.
+Hence, the following program terminates with an error.

 ```dart
 int i = 0;